ouicate/gonka/proposals/models/qwen30B/README.md

 This is a proposal to add the [Qwen3-30B-A3B-Instruct-2507-FP8](https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507-FP8) model to the Gonka inference network.
 It is a 30B MoE LLM with 3B active parameters quantized to FP8.

 Key points:
 - Requiring $\geq$ 48GB of VRAM, it is deployable on 2 x RT3090 / 1 x H100, equivalent or higher grade GPUs.
+    - For the minimum of 48GB of VRAM the max context length is `100000`.
 - All experiments were conducted using MLNode v3.0.8.
 - Validation threshold computation overview:
     - Inferences validation is tested against INT-4 quantized version [Qwen3-30B-A3B-Instruct-2507-AWQ-4bit](https://huggingface.co/cpatonn/Qwen3-30B-A3B-Instruct-2507-AWQ-4bit).